DoodlebugPT/DoodlebugPT/README.md

 🪽🪽🪽🪽🪽🪽₊˚ ✧ ━━━━⊱IMPORTANT/BYF⊰━━━━ ✧ ₊˚ 🎭🎭🎭🎭🎭🎭

+🪽I genuinely adore caring for people, my friends in particular!
+I am the self proclaimed "mom/big sis" friend, as it were

-🪽 I like talking but sometimes struggle with tone and I can be awkward at times!
+🎭 I like talking but sometimes struggle with tone and I can be awkward at times!
 Please be patient!
 Tone tags are appreciated. :)

-🎭 I genuinely adore caring for people, my friends in particular!

 🪽 IWC the first couple of times you see me!
 New people make me nervous.